-The accompanying financial statements have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units and the Financial Reporting Guidelines published by the Corporation for Public Broadcasting (CPB), unless those pronouncements conflict with the Government Accounting Standards Board (GASB) pronouncements.
+The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units and the Financial Reporting Guidelines published by the Corporation for Public Broadcasting (CPB) unless those pronouncements conflict with the Government Accounting Standards Board (GASB) pronouncements.
 The GASB is the accepted standard setting body for establishing governmental accounting and financial reporting principles.